-- 23.1.
-The subsequent regulations shall be observed when issuing various certificates offered by the Open University of Tanzania.
+- 24.1 The subsequent regulations shall be observed when issuing various certificates offered by the Open University of Tanzania.

-- 23.2.
-The certificates declared in these regulations shall include the following:
+- 24.2 The certificates declared in these regulations shall include the following:

 - (i) Degree certificates

 - (ii) Academic transcripts

 - (iii) Postgraduate diploma certificates

 - (iv) Diploma certificates

 - (v) Foundation programme certificates

 - (vi) Provisional results/statements of results

-The University may issue certificates other than those prescribed in Article 23.2with the approval of the University Senate.
+The University may issue certificates other than those prescribed in Article 23.2 with the approval of the University Senate.

-23.3. (a) The regulation for signature, seal and number of issue of copies for the above certificates mentioned in section 23.2 shall be as follows;
+24.3 (a) The regulation for signature, seal and number of issue of copies for the above certificates mentioned in section 23.2 shall be as follows;

-S/N Name of Certificate Signature No. of Copies Seal 1 Degree certificate VC, DVC(AC) 1 OUT Seal 2 Academic transcripts DVC(AC), Dean/DICE/DIEMT Unlimited DVC(Ac) and Dean/DICE/DIEMT stamps 3 Postgraduate diploma certificates VC, DVC(AC) 1 OUT Seal 4 Diploma certificates VC, DVC(AC) 1 OUT Seal 5 Foundation programme certificates VC, DVC(AC) 1 OUT Seal 6 Certificate in distance education VC, DVC(AC) 1 OUT Seal 7 Certificate in teachers' education VC, DVC(AC) 1 OUT Seal 8 Provisional results DES Unlimited DES Stamp
+S/N Name of Certificate Signature No. of Seal

+Copies

+1 Degree certificate VC, DVC(ARC) 1 OUT Seal

+2 Academic DVC(ARC), Unlimited DVC(ARC) and

+transcripts Dean/DICE/DIE Dean/DICE/DIEMT

+MT stamps

+3 Postgraduate VC, DVC(ARC) 1 OUT Seal

+diploma certificates

+4 Diploma certificates VC, DVC(ARC) 1 OUT Seal

+5 Foundation VC, DVC(ARC) 1 OUT Seal

+programme

+certificates

+6 Certificate in VC, DVC(ARC) 1 OUT Seal

+distance education

+7 Certificate in VC, DVC(ARC) 1 OUT Seal

+teachers education

+8 Provisional results DTLES Unlimited DTLES Stamp